 Driving a houseboat is different than driving a car, but is not that difficult.
 The marina staff will walk you through driving the boat when you pick it up.
 Most people get the hand of maneuvering the boat within a few minutes.

-For the boats departing from Beaver Creek or Burnside Marinas, 25% of your total amount is due at the time of booking, which applies towards your total amount.
+For the boats departing from Beaver Creek or Burnside Marinas, 25% of your total amount, including the damage waiver, is due at the time of booking, which applies towards your total amount.
 The remaining amount is due 45 days prior to your trip.

 For the boats departing from the Jamestown Marina, a $500 refundable damage deposit is due at the time of booking, the full rental amount is due 45 days prior to your trip.
 The damage deposit may be refunded if the houseboat is returned with no damages, clean, and nothing missing.